Hiding from the court of public opinion

 Jason Walsh is a journalist based in Dublin.
 He is the editor of forth, a new online current affairs magazine.

-Gavin Duffy speaking on the Marian Finucane programme, RTÉ Radio One, 20 December 2009
+the Marian Finucane programme, RTÉ Radio One, 20 December 2009